How to learn game development

 Finally, there's an all-round professional, which has to understand most of these together, even if not fully: the game designer.

-A good game designer should be able to draw well, understand (at least) programming and graphics and to be a creative writer.
+A good game designer should be able to draw well and be a creative writer.

-An engine developer should understand OpenGL/GLSL or DirectX/HLSL, or both, linear algebra and analytical geometry, at least a programming language (usually C++) eventually, TCP/IP (for writing network code) and physics (at least cinematics) - note even if there are libraries for physics and math, you'l better know how it works instead of using it because "it just works".
+An engine developer should understand a graphics API, linear algebra and analytical geometry, at least a programming language (usually C++, but I recommend C# and Xamarin for cross-platform development, with the Urho API as the engine) eventually, TCP/IP (for writing network code) and physics (at least cinematics) - note even if there are libraries for physics and math, you'l better know how it works instead of using it because "it just works".

 The game logic and AI scripter has to know the higher level engine details well, other than a scripting language (the one used in the engine).

-The 2D artist should be a good painter and should be able to work with raster graphics editors, like GIMP or Photoshop, its purpose is to create textures, sprites and so on for your game.
+The 2D artist should be a good painter and should be able to work with raster graphics editors, like GIMP or Photoshop, its purpose is to create textures, sprites, tilesets and so on for your game.

 The 3D artist should pick reference images drawn by either the game designer or the 2D artist and turn them in 3D models, rig and animate them.
 So he or she should be proficient with (in example) Maya or Blender.

-The work of the music composer (producer/DJ) is to compose the soundtrack of your masterpiece.
+The work of the music composer (producer/DJ) is to compose the soundtrack for your masterpiece.

-If you want to stick with Open Source, I suggest Ardour or LMMS. (note Ardour is not available on Windows and maybe MacOS as well)
+If you want to stick with Open Source, I suggest LMMS.

 Finally, the sound designer: his goal is to produce sound FX for your game using synthesizers, so for example he should work with PureData (or its commercial counterpart: Max/MSP), analyzing sound samples and trying to reproduce them procedurally.